ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

          WEAPON.unequippedEvent:Connect(OnUnequipped)
          ```

 Now, if you hit play to test out your weapon, you should be able to zoom in when you hold right click!

+[PHOTO HERE]

 ### Critical Hit Headshots